 Blood travels through the body in two loops: pulmonary circulation which supplies blood to the lungs, and systemic circulation, supplying blood to all other organ systems.
-Blood circulation relies on the proper functioning of the heart, valves and capillaries.
+Blood flow and circulation relies on the proper functioning of the heart, valves, and capillaries.

 It then moves down into the right ventricle where it is pumped to the lungs through the pulmonary arteries and then returns oxygenated to the heart through the pulmonary veins.
 The oxygen-rich blood enters the heart through the left atrium, then moves down into the left ventricle to be pumped to the body through the aorta.

 The valves of the heart regulate the direction of blood flow within the heart.
 Valves are one-way openings, allowing blood to flow from the atria to the ventricles, closing so that blood cannot flow back into the atria.
+Without valves, oxygenated and deoxygenated blood would mix, decreasing the efficiency of the circulatory system.
 The valve located between the left atrium and left ventricle is called the mitral valve, and the valve located between the right atrium and right ventricle is called the tricuspid valve.

 Near the heart, blood vessels are thick and muscular.
 In fact, the major vessels such as the aorta and pulmonary artery and vein are what keep the heart in its position in the chest.
-However, as blood vessels travel throughout the body, they branch out and become smaller and smaller.
+However, as blood vessels and blood flow travel throughout the body, they branch out and become smaller and smaller.

 The oxygen side of one water molecule tends to stick to the hydrogen side of another water molecule.
 Therefore, water molecules are strongly attracted to each other -- a property called cohesion -- and can string along through small crevices and tubes, even against the force of gravity.
-Capillarity makes it possible for blood to move through capillaries with ease.
+Capillarity makes it possible for blood flow to move through capillaries with ease.